LafeLabs/hypercube/README.md

 ![](https://i.imgur.com/EpHYYOd.png)

 Point a web browser on the same computer to [http://localhost/](http://localhost), then click on replicator.php.
 This should replicate the whole system into the directory.
 When this is done, click the link to go to the main page.

-Now you can go [make a new coin](scrolls/newcoin) using your server.

 ### Install on Android